01-edu/public/subjects/devops/code-keeper/README.md

 ![code-keeper](resources/code-keeper.png)

-1. Use the provided [`crud-master` source code](https://github.com/01-edu/crud-master-py), to create a complete pipeline for the following applications:
+1. Use the provided [`crud-master` source code](https://github.com/01-edu/crud-master-py) and your `cloud-design` or `cloud-kube` infrastructure, to create a complete pipeline for the following
+   applications:

 - `Inventory application` is a server that contains your inventory-app code running and connected to the inventory database.